A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The code base

 \section{The code base}

 We have implemented the Cycle Walk algorithm that mixes 1-Tree Cycle Walks with 2-Tree Cycle walks in the Julia\footnote{See \url{https://julialang.org/}} programming language.
 As already mentioned, the implementation uses splay tree structures with the linked-cut tree structures to store the spanning forests and efficiently implement the needed operations.
 The code and examples from this paper can be found at \url{https://github.com/jonmjonm/CycleWalk.jl.git}.
 The Cycle Walk code has also been registered as an official Julia package which can be installed using the Julia package manager.
 It should be simple for readers to run the code on a graph of their own choosing.
-The graphs representing the precincts or census blocks are described using the same JSON format that GerryChain\footnote{For GerryChain see \url{https://mggg.github.io/GerryChain/index.html}} uses which was modified from the Python NetworkX\footnote{See \url{https://networkx.org/}} package.
+Examples of how to run the code can be found at the Quantifying Gerrymandering Project Documentation site \url{https://quantifyinggerrymandering.pages.oit.duke.edu/codedoc/}.
+The graphs representing the precincts or census blocks are described using the same JSON format that GerryChain\footnote{See \url{https://mggg.github.io/GerryChain/index.html}} uses which was modified from the Python NetworkX\footnote{See \url{https://networkx.org/}} package.
 Most of the figures in the paper were made with DataGraph \url{https://www.visualdatatools.com/DataGraph/}.